 Hon Elise Archer MP

-Attorney-General, Minister for Justice, Minister for Corrections, Minister for Building and Construction, Minister for the Arts and Minister for Heritage.
+Attorney-General, Minister for Justice, Minister for Corrections, Minister for Workplace Safety and Consumer Affairs, and Minister for the Arts.

 Elise Archer was first elected as the Liberal Member for Clark (formerly Denison) in the Tasmanian House of Assembly in 2010.